MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 While Compliance Score used to be a component of [Compliance Manager](compliance-manager-overview.md), it is now a standalone feature with its own design and capabilities—many of which replace functions you previously performed in Compliance Manager (see how it works with Compliance Manager<link to subhead below>).

-## Simplifying compliance management
+## Simplified compliance management

 Compliance Score helps to simplify and automate the process of managing compliance for your organization.
 It gives you a centralized, user-friendly environment in which to efficiently and comprehensively manage your organization’s data protection and risk management posture—from keeping track of regulatory changes to defining controls, conducting auditing and testing to preparing reports.
 Specifically, Compliance Score provides:

-- **Continuous assessment** - helping to automatically detect and monitor control effectiveness in your system
+- **Continuous assessment** - automatically detects and monitor control effectiveness in your system <details? per laura, detects what or how monitors?>
-- **Suggested solutions** - providing recommendations and step-by-step guidance to help improve your score
+- **Suggested solutions** - provides recommendations and step-by-step guidance to help improve your score
--  **Streamlined collaboration** - letting you easily assign, track, record, and report compliance activities with built-in workflow management
+-  **Streamlined collaboration** - lets you easily assign, track, record, and report compliance activities with built-in workflow management

 ## Understanding your score